 In addition to excelling at her work, Johnson was exceptionally curious and assertive, always questioning her colleagues and asking to be included in important meetings.
 When she started at NACA, Johnson and her black colleagues were required to work, eat and use restrooms separately from the white employees.
 But Johnson ignored the racial and gender barriers of the time and became the first woman in the Flight Research Division to be credited as an author on a research report.

-"You tell me when you want it and where you want it to land, and I'll do it backwards and tell you when to take off," Johnson said.
+"You tell me when you want it and where you want it to land, and I'll do it backwards and tell you when to take off," Johnson said according to a NASA.
 Subsequent orbital missions were more complicated, with more variables involving the position and rotation of the Earth, so Johnson used a celestial training device to perform her calculations.

 Johnson was tasked with calculating the trajectory for Alan Shepard's historic flight, during which he became the first American to reach space.
 She also confirmed the trajectory to send the first American into orbit around the Earth.
 By this time, NASA had begun using electronic computers to perform these tasks, but the machines could be a little temperamental.
 Before his Friendship 7 mission, astronaut John Glenn requested that Johnson personally recheck the calculations by hand.
-"If she says they're good, then I'm ready to go," Glenn said.
+"If she says they're good, then I'm ready to go," Glenn said, according to Johnson’s recollection of the event.

 The next challenge was to send humans to the moon, and Johnson's calculations helped sync the Apollo 11 lunar lander with the moon-orbiting command and service module to get the astronauts back to Earth.
 She also proved invaluable on the Apollo 13 mission, providing backup procedures that helped ensure the crew's safe return after their craft malfunctioned.
 She later helped to develop the space shuttle program and Earth resources satellite, and she co-authored 26 research reports before retiring in 1986.

 Johnson spent the following years speaking to students about her extraordinary career, encouraging them to pursue STEM education.
-"Some things will drop out of the public eye and will go away," she said.
+"Some things will drop out of the public eye and will go away," she said at the NASA Trailblazers and Legends STEM Conference in Cape Canaveral, Florida in 2010.
 "There will always be science, engineering and technology.
 And there will always, always be mathematics.
 Everything is physics and math."

 She and her colleagues became famous with the publication of "Hidden Figures" (William Morrow and Co., 2016) by Margot Lee Shetterly and the release of the blockbuster movie of the same name, which starred Taraji P. Henson, Janelle Monáe and Octavia Spencer as Johnson and her colleagues Mary Jackson and Dorothy Vaughan.
 The release of "Hidden Figures" made Johnson one of the most celebrated black women in space science and a hero for those calling for action against sexism and racism in science and engineering.